-Prior to approval of the Dissolution, the Feeder Fund I, from time to time, offered to repurchase a portion of its outstanding Shares pursuant to written tenders by shareholders.
+Prior to approval of the Dissolution, the Feeder Fund II, from time to time, offered to repurchase a portion of its outstanding Shares pursuant to written tenders by shareholders.
 Repurchases were made only at such times and on such terms as may be determined by the Board, in its complete and exclusive discretion.
-Shareholders who tendered Shares within the 12-month period following acquisition were subject to an early withdrawal fee of 2.00% of the aggregate net asset value of the Shares repurchased by the Feeder Fund I. There were no early withdrawal fees for the Feeder Fund I for the year ended December 31, 2020.
-In determining whether the Feeder Fund I should repurchase Shares from shareholders pursuant to written tenders, the Feeder Fund I's Board considered the Investment Manager's recommendations.
-The Investment Manager generally recomended to the Feeder Fund I's Board that the Feeder Fund I offer to repurchase Shares from shareholders on a quarterly basis.
-Since the Feeder Fund I's assets consisted primarily of its investment in the Consolidated Master Fund, the ability of the Feeder Fund I to have had its Shares in the Consolidated Master Fund repurchase dwas subject to the Consolidated Master Fund's repurchase policy.
+Shareholders who tendered Shares within the 12- month period following acquisition were subject to an early withdrawal fee of 2.00% of the aggregate net asset value of the Shares repurchased by the Feeder Fund II.
+There were no early withdrawal fees for the Feeder Fund II for the year ended December 31, 2020.
+In determining whether the Feeder Fund II should repurchase Shares from shareholders pursuant to written tenders, the Feeder Fund II's Board considered the Investment Manager's recommendations.
+The Investment Manager generally recommend to the Feeder Fund II's Board that the Feeder Fund II offer to repurchase Shares from shareholders on a quarterly basis.
+Since the Feeder Fund II's assets consisted primarily of its investment in the Consolidated Master Fund, the ability of the Feeder Fund II to have had its Shares in the Consolidated Master Fund repurchased was subject to the Consolidated Master Fund's repurchase policy.